 Paramedic Students completing the EMT course from a program other than NTCC, can transfer credit.
 If college credit was not an option, credit by examination will transfer to six semester hours.
 Cost is $10 per semester hour.

 see the NTCC Academic Catalog for more information Click here or type https://catalog.ntcc.edu/content.php?catoid=12&navoid=1224 in to your browser. scroll down to the General Fee section

 All students are required to interview before enrolling.
-This interview allows the Instructor to answer any questions form the students as well as allows the student to tour the EMS department and the campus.
+This interview allows the Instructor to answer any questions from the students as well as allows the student to tour the EMS department and the campus.

 The following should be acknowledged, documented, and/or obtained before the first day of class You will be given a link to upload the required documents:

-2. Documentation of high school diploma or a GED.
+2. Documentation of a high school diploma or a GED.
 This documentation consists of a verifiable copy of the high school or GED transcript.